femresirvan/ChatApp/README.md

 ## Introduction

-A simple chat app with user system.
+A brief responsive designed chat application with user system.
+You can communicate room by room with your interests.
+This project contains Session based email and Google authentication with Passport, Websocket communication, MongoDB user database, Web API with HTTP protocol and many more!

 ### 👀 Review